 "Broadleaf" is not used only to refer to trees and shrubs.
 The term is also often applied to common lawn weeds fitting that description, to separate them from other weeds for purposes of controlling them through the use of herbicidal sprays.
 Many beginners fail to realize that how you battle a weed in your lawn very much depends on whether it is broad-leaved or not.

-You see, another group of weeds, the so-called "grassy" weeds, are also frequently found in lawns.
-Because such weeds are botanically similar to the "good" grass (that is, the lawn grass that you wish to keep), you must use special herbicides on them.
+Another group of weeds, the so-called "grassy" weeds, have blade-like leaves and are also frequently found in lawns.
+Because such weeds are botanically similar to the "good" grass (the lawn grass that you wish to keep), you must use special herbicides on them.
 Otherwise, you would kill your lawn grass in the process.

 The difference in leaf size between various broadleaf plants leads to the entirely separate discussion of plant texture.
-By placing a plant with broader leaves (that is, a coarser texture) next to one with narrower leaves (that is, a finer texture), we can create interesting contrasts in the landscape.
+By placing a plant with broader leaves (foliage with a coarser texture) next to one with narrower leaves (foliage with a finer texture), we can create interesting contrasts in the landscape.
 This is a matter of landscape design, not of botany.